mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 Of course, I'll have to mention my own work on this technique.
 In [Magill et al. (2018)](https://arxiv.org/abs/1807.00042), I conducted a series of experiments to study the internal representations learned by neural networks when they solved a certain family of PDEs.
 I found that these internal representations are general across perturbations to the definition of $G$.
-In fact, the neural networks in my paper learned to identify general features about the PDE domain, in a way that is reminiscent of the features learned by CNNs in image processing tasks.
+In fact, the neural networks in my paper learned to identify general features about $\Omega$ in the context of $G$, in a way that is reminiscent of the features learned by CNNs in image processing tasks.

 Many other papers have been published on this subject, and these are just the highlights that I have been most focused on.
 A common theme in this body of literature is fragmentation: many of the major publications on this subject do not cite many (or sometimes any) of those that have studied it before them.